Who, What, Why . . .

 What does it require: Employers are not permitted to use an employee’s genetic information in making employment decisions, retaliate against an employee for making a claim of discrimination based on genetic information, or permit an employee to be harassed based on that employee’s genetic information.

-• Requests associated with leave or accommodation: An employer is protected against violation for information received from an employee in connection with a request for leave under the Family Medical Leave Act or for accommodation under the Americans with Disabilities Act.
+• Acquisitions associated with leave or accommodation: An employer is protected against violation for information received from an employee in connection with a request for leave under the Family Medical Leave Act (FMLA) or for accommodation under the Americans with Disabilities Act (ADA).

 • Information that is commercially or publicly available: This includes information in newspapers or on the internet posted in easily located places, but the employer may not seek out this information for the purpose of using it to make employment decisions.